Heart Healer

-"Heart Healer" is a song written by John Greenebaum and Tomas Gmeiner, and recorded by American country music artist Mel Tillis.
+"Heart Healer" is a song written by John Greenebaum and Thomas Gmeiner, and recorded by American country music artist Mel Tillis.
 It was released in December 1976 as the first single and title track from the album Heart Healer.
 The song was Tillis' third number one on the country chart.
 The single stayed at number one for one week and spent a total of nine weeks on the country chart.